 a.
-The promotion selection boards, consisting of you as president, the officers listed in enclosure (1) as members, the officer listed in enclosure (2) as recorder, and the personnel listed in enclosure (3) as administrative support staff, are ordered to convene at the Navy Personnel Command, Millington, TN, at 0800, June 1, 2023, or as soon as practicable thereafter.
+The promotion selection boards, consisting of you as president, the officers listed in enclosure (1) as members, the officers listed in enclosure (2) as recorder and assistant recorder, and the personnel listed in enclosure (3) as administrative support staff, are ordered to convene at the Navy Personnel Command, Millington, TN, at 0800, May 30, 2024, or as soon as practicable thereafter.

 b.
-The boards shall proceed in accordance with all guidance in this letter and the FY-24 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Board Precept, reference (a), and the Supplemental Precept Guidance for FY-24 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Boards, reference (b).
+The boards shall proceed in accordance with all guidance in this letter, and the FY-25 Active-Duty Navy and Reserve Officer and Chief Warrant Officer PSB Precept, reference (a).